Discover on-trend alternatives to fast-fashion retailer SHEIN for stylish and affordable clothing for women and men like Cider, Asos and more.

-While companies like H&M and Zara pioneered the rise of cheap fashion over the past two decades, a new breed of direct-to-consumer e-commerce brands from the United States, Europe and China have accelerated and refined affordable, of-the-moment clothing in recent years.
+While companies like H&M and Zara pioneered the rise of cheap fashion over the past two decades, a new breed of direct-to-consumer e-commerce brands from the United States, Europe and Asia have accelerated and refined affordable, of-the-moment clothing in recent years.

-Companies like Asos, Boohoo, and PrettyLittleThing, along with Chinese competitors including SHEIN, Peacebird and Temu, are leveraging TikTok, Facebook and Instagram both to respond to the latest trends via small-batch manufacturing and to push their own designs out via influencers and slick ads.
+Companies like Asos, Boohoo, and PrettyLittleThing, along with Chinese-born competitors including SHEIN, Peacebird and Temu, are leveraging TikTok, Facebook and Instagram both to respond to the latest trends via small-batch manufacturing and to push their own designs out via influencers and slick ads.

 Statistics suggest that consumers have mixed feelings about fast-fashion.